Batacek/Serger/README.md

 <h1>GUI</h1>
 Right now the GUI is under development and will be released with version Beta 0.3.0.
 The first stable GUI release will be version 1.0.0.
 <br>
-The GUI will be made in MAUI or UNO and will be available for Windows, macOS and Linux.
-MAUI and Uno support Android and iOS, but We don't plan to make a mobile app in the near future.
+The GUI will be made using <s>MAUI or UNO</s> <b>WPF</b> and will be available for Windows, macOS and Linux. <s>MAUI and Uno support Android and iOS, but We don't plan to make a mobile app in the near future.</s>
 <br>
 The GUI will soon include Windows notifications and tray icon features.